MRazaKazmi/MRazaKazmi/README.md

 - 👋 Hi there, I’m Raza Kazmi and am a Data Engineer, based in Toronto, Canada.

--  I’m passionate about architecting and building reliable, performant and maintainable data platforms, which enable different business stakeholders to make sense of the data chaos which exists within the business.
+-  I'm passionate about architecting and building reliable, performant and maintainable data platforms that enable different business stakeholders to make sense of the data which exists chaotically within their business.

+- I've significant experience contributing to all phases in the life cycle of developing data products as well as strong knowledge of Big Data and Cloud Computing technologies.

 - I’m currently learning DevOps Engineering.